How counselling has helped with my suicidal thoughts

 how-counselling-has-helped-with-my-suicidal-thoughts-thumbanail

-I think we all need to start having more compassion and kindness for themselves.
-It’s so easy to put ourselves down and say “I’m so stupid because of X” or “I did this wrong so I must be a failure.”
-It has become so acceptable for us to feel and think horribly about ourselves but we would never say these kinds of things to our friends or people we love and care about.
+I think we all need to start having more compassion and kindness for ourselves.
+It’s so easy to put ourselves down and say, “I’m so stupid because of X”, or “I did this wrong, so I must be a failure.”
+It has become so acceptable for us to feel and think horribly about ourselves, but we would never say these kinds of things to our friends or people we love and care about.

 For me, and I believe for a lot of other people too, a large part of my suicidal thoughts came from being overly critical towards myself.
 These critical thoughts held me back.
 I believed I should stop doing things I enjoyed as I felt I wouldn’t ever be good enough anyway.
 I think a lot of people feel like this nowadays, especially with the increasing pressures of social media and the misconceptions of having a “perfect” life.